omvatten/qdiv/docs/Plotting.rst

 *step* is the step size used during subsampling, if 'flexible' the total reads are divided by 20.

-*figsize* is width and height of the figure in inches.
+*figSize* is width and height of the figure in inches.

 *fontSize* is size of text in figure.